janechu/design-to-code/packages/design-to-code-react/README.md

 ## Navigation

-The required property is the `messageSystem`, see `@microsoft/design-to-code` for details on setting this up.
+The required property is the `messageSystem`, see `design-to-code` for details on setting this up.

 Example: